telerik/blazor-docs/components/form/validation.md

 * [Validate a Complex Model](#validate-a-complex-model)
 * [Fluent Validation](#fluent-validation)

-It is also possible to [trigger Form validation programmatically]({%slug form-overview%}#form-reference-and-methods).
+It is also possible to [trigger Form validation programmatically]({%slug form-overview%}#form-reference-and-methods) or [use custom DataAnnotations validation]({%slug validation-kb-custom-dataannotations-validator%}).

 ### Validate a Model